How to build a website with SEO in mind

 SEO should inform every aspect of your build.
 It’s impossible to talk about the points already mentioned without, well, mentioning it.
 It has some very technical bits to it.
 The back-end elements or as I like to call them – the arse-end elements, are best left to the professionals.
 The website plan you choose might only allow limited access to a few of those elements.

 - Title Tags and Meta Descriptions: Code speak for page titles and page description that land on the SERPs.
-The title needs to be relevant and eye-catching and the description below it needs to succinctly explain exactly what the content is about.
+The title needs to be relevant and eye-catching and the description below it needs to match the targeted keyword and compel the user to hit the link.

 - Internal Links: Link new content to other relevant previous content within your site, like I’ve done with this blog post.